-Note: The set speed can be adjusted in steps of 2 km/h (1 mph), by rolling the thumbwheel control upwards (+) or downwards(-) briefly, until the desired speed is obtained.
+Increase or decrease the speed in steps of 2 km/h (1 mph), by briefly rotating the speed adjust control upwards (+) or downwards (-), until the desired speed is obtained.

 Resuming the speed

 If the vehicle is accelerated above the set speed, then the set speed will be resumed when the accelerator pedal is released.